UNIVERSES IN UNIVERSE - FORUM

 Each member can participate in the mailing list.

-Projects are planned and decided by the project committee, which now
+Projects are planned and decided by the project committee,

 consists

 of the above members.
-Those who want to be in this committee must present
+Those who want to be in this committee

-his/her own project and act as the responsible person to realize the
+his/her own project and act as the responsible person

 project.